Most people assume the estate tax does not apply to them. Some of them are wrong.

 Your taxable estate includes real estate, bank and investment accounts, retirement accounts, business interests at fair market value, and life insurance death benefits on policies you own personally.
 Many people underestimate their total by forgetting to include life insurance or by using an informal estimate of their business value rather than a proper fair market valuation.

 An ILIT is a trust that owns a life insurance policy rather than the insured owning it personally.
-Because the insured doesn't own the policy, the death benefit is excluded from the taxable estate.
+Because the insured does not own the policy, the death benefit is excluded from the taxable estate.
 The trust receives the proceeds and distributes them to beneficiaries.
 For clients with large policies, this is often the most efficient available estate tax reduction.

 Portability allows the surviving spouse to claim any unused federal estate tax exemption from the deceased spouse.
 The election must be made on a timely filed federal estate tax return after the first death, even when no tax is owed.
 Missing this deadline permanently forfeits the unused exemption.